-- 1 The TNC executes the part program up to the block in which another program is called with %. - 2 Then the other program is run from beginning to end. - 3 The TNC then resumes the first (calling) part program with the block behind the program call.
+- 1 The TNC executes the part program up to the block in which another program is called with CALL PGM. - 2 Then the other program is run from beginning to end. - 3 The TNC then resumes the first (calling) part program with the block behind the program call.

-- No labels are needed to call any program as a subprogram. - The called program must not contain the miscellaneous functions M02 or M30. - The called program must not contain a call with % into the calling program (endless loop).
+- No labels are needed to call any program as a subprogram. - The called program must not contain the miscellaneous functions M02 or M30. - The called program must not contain a CALL PGM call into the calling program, otherwise an infinite loop will result.